lzwjava/lzwjava.github.io/_posts/2024-12-18-redsocks-en.md

   **On macOS:**

   - Go to **System Preferences** > **Security & Privacy** > **Firewall**.
-  - Configure the firewall to allow incoming connections on the proxy port (`1080`) only from the OpenWRT router's IP.
+  - Configure the firewall to allow incoming connections on the proxy port (`xxxxx`) only from the OpenWRT router's IP.

 - **Authentication:**
   - Shadowsocks already provides some level of security via encryption.
 Ensure strong passwords and encryption methods.